European Court of Human Rights: Advisory opinion

 The Committee of Ministers may, by majority vote, ask the court to deliver an advisory opinion on the interpretation of the European Convention on Human Rights, unless the matter relates to the content and scope of fundamental rights which the court has already considered.
+Since 2018, member states can similarly request advisory opinions on questions of principle concerning the interpretation or application of the Convention, on the basis of Protocol No. 16.
+This mechanism aims to foster dialogue between national courts and the ECtHR, thereby preempting Convention violations and minimizing the latter's caseload.
+Unlike preliminary references under EU law, advisory opinions may only be solicited by the "highest courts and tribunals" of a member state.
+Although Article 5 of Protocol No. 16 states that "Advisory opinions shall not be binding", they nonetheless enter the ECtHR's case law and may be enforced through later individual complaints if contravened.

 Erga omnes effects

 ECtHR rulings have erga omnes effects (that is, they are potentially binding on all member states), because the court "determines issues on public-policy grounds in the common interest, thereby extending human rights jurisprudence throughout the community of European Convention States", although erga omnes effect "is not regarded by all States Parties as a legal requirement".

 Procedure and decisions

 After the preliminary finding of admissibility the court examines the case by hearing representations from both parties.
 The court may undertake any investigation it deems necessary on the facts or issues raised in the application and contracting states are required to provide the court with all necessary assistance for this purpose.

 The European Convention on Human Rights requires all hearings to be in public, unless there are exceptional circumstances justifying the holding of a private hearing.
 In practice the majority of cases are heard in private following written pleadings.
 In confidential proceedings the court may assist both parties in securing a settlement, in which case the court monitors the compliance of the agreement with the convention.
 However, in many cases, a hearing is not held.

 The judgment of the Grand Chamber is final.
 Judgments by the chamber of the court become final three months after they are issued, unless a reference to the Grand Chamber for review or appeal has been made.
 If the panel of the Grand Chamber rejects the request for referral, the judgment of the chamber of the court becomes final.
-The Grand Chamber is made up of 17 judges: the court's President and Vice-Presidents, the Section Presidents and the national judge, together with other judges selected by drawing of lots.
+The Grand Chamber is made up of 17 judges: the court's president and vice-presidents, the section presidents and the national judge, together with other judges selected by drawing of lots.
 Grand Chambers include a public hearing, which is transmitted as a webcast on the ECHR site.
 After the public hearing, the judges deliberate.